mongautam/demo-apps/orderfulfillmentservice/README_OrderFulfillment.md

 * **Real-time Order Processing:** Simulates immediate order placement and subsequent processing via local service calls.
 * **MongoDB Atlas Stream Processor Integration:** Showcases ASP's ability to react to diverse event streams and call external HTTPS endpoints.
 * **Centralized Order History:** Provides a persistent and queryable record of all order-related status updates in MongoDB Atlas.
-* **Clear Implementation:** Offers well-structured and commented Python code for easy understanding and adaptation.
 * **Practical Use Case:** Presents a tangible and relevant example of real-time order fulfillment bridging cloud and local development.

 ## Architecture